madmachineio/MadDrivers/Examples/IS31FL3731/Frame/README.md

 # Frame

 In this example, you'll set the frames of the LED matrix.
-Each frame displays a rectangle of different sizes.
-When the matrix displays the frames one by one, you will get a simple animation.
+The frames display rectangles of different sizes.
+When they are displayed one by one, you will get a simple animation.

 ## Library reference